nails/driver-invoice-worldpay/README.md

 ## `customer_present`
 If `true`, this configuration will be selected when the customer is present.
 If `false` it'll be selected when the customer is not present.

-> A merchant code will either be in `ECOM` or `RECUR` mode, with the former requiring the customer be present, and the latter for merchant initiated transactions.
+> A merchant code will either be in `ECOM` or `RECUR` mode, with the former for customer initiated transactions (customer present), and the latter for merchant initiated transactions (customer not present).

 ## `xml_username`
 The username to use when querying the XML API.